 One thing is clear, the pandemic has highlighted human inventiveness and the ingenuity of our technology businesses.
 This is important because it is a reason to be hopeful for the future.
 We saw IT teams and technology companies rushing to enable working from home (WFH), and electronics manufacturers switching to make ventilators when the crisis hit intensive care.

 During the quiet lockdown period people began to read more.
 They spent more time searching for news and information online, and used online courses to update their skills.
 Some companies used the quiet period to overhaul their websites.
 Now we are in a second lockdown.

 The short-term focus shifted to looking after existing customers.
-Marketing may be moving from a campaign focus to a customer focus, which will be helpful where Covid has radically changed customers’ needs.
-Covid has pushed companies to understand their strategic focus much better; it has forced them to be clearer about who they want to serve, how to do that, and what their marketing message should be.
+Marketing may be moving from a campaign focus to a customer focus.
+If so, this will be helpful where Covid has radically changed customers’ needs.
+Covid has pushed companies to understand their strategic focus much better.
+It has forced them to be clearer about who they want to serve, how to do that, and what their marketing message should be.

 Unsurprisingly, marketing budgets have been cut in some quarters.
-Partly out of necessity where cash became too tight, partly because marketing results can be difficult to measure, and partly because a reduction in marketing spend often doesn’t have an immediate impact.
+This was partly out of necessity where cash became too tight and partly because marketing results can be difficult to measure.
+And I suspect it is also because a reduction in marketing spend may not have an immediate impact.
 However, the cuts will be felt later on when the pipeline of new orders slows down.
-This means it is dangerous to cut marketing too far.
+It is usually dangerous to cut marketing too far.
 In the short term, during the summer of 2020, many people made the most of lower cost and “free” marketing activities.

 Marketing priorities for 2021

 As we plan the marketing approach for 2021 we need to be open-minded, positive, and careful.
 As there is still uncertainty in the air, it will be prudent to plan for more than one marketing scenario.
 Marketing goals for 2021 will probably revolve around these four key objectives:

 - Generate leads for the future pipeline